-- 124. Savings plans for future years will be developed by the Corporate Management Team on the basis of the Scottish and UK budgets and will be reviewed to take account of any multi-year settlement information subsequently published.
-Whilst it is recognised that it will become progressively more difficult to identify efficiencies in future, the Council will continue to seek efficiencies through reviews and transformation initiatives wherever possible. - 125.
-East Renfrewshire Council has a policy of always taking a prudent approach to the calculation of savings.
-Savings are only included in formal budgets once we have a high degree of confidence that they can be achieved (and in many cases are already in place through work in previous years). - 126.
-Whilst significant savings have already been achieved, the very difficult financial circumstances facing councils are expected to continue for the foreseeable future so the scale of change will need to be maintained.
-In June 2022, Cabinet considered an update on our Digital Transformation Programme.
+109. Savings plans for future years will be developed by the Corporate Management Team on the basis of the Scottish and UK budgets and will be reviewed to take account of any multi-year settlement information subsequently published.
+Whilst it is recognised that it will become progressively more difficult to identify efficiencies in future, the Council will continue to seek efficiencies through reviews and transformation initiatives wherever possible.

+110. East Renfrewshire Council has a policy of always taking a prudent approach to the calculation of savings.
+Savings are only included in formal budgets once we have a high degree of confidence that they can be achieved (and in many cases are already in place through work in previous years).